-See Transfer balance cap on page 41 for more information.
+See Transfer balance cap on page 39 for more details.

 How a Control Pension works

 Your Control Pension lets you decide how much to receive, how frequently you'd like to receive payments and how your account is invested from the range of investment options available to you.